snehashrotriya0424/snehashrotriya0424/README.md

 ## 🚀 About Me

-I'm a **Electronic and communication Engineering student** passionate about transforming raw data into meaningful business insights.
+I'm a **Computer Science Engineering student** passionate about transforming raw data into meaningful business insights.
 I love working on **end-to-end data projects** — from exploratory analysis and machine learning to interactive dashboards that help people make smarter decisions.

 - 🔭 Currently building projects in **Python, Machine Learning & Data Visualization**
 - 🌱 Actively deepening my skills in **EDA, Predictive Modeling & Business Intelligence**
 - 🎯 Goal: Break into the **Data Analytics / Data Science** industry with impactful, portfolio-ready work
 - 💡 I believe: *"Behind every great business decision is a data story waiting to be told."*
-- 📍 Based in **Hazaribagh, India**
+- 📍 Based in **Ludhiana, India**

 ---